 Music at the Isle of Wight

-The Isle of Wight Festival is all about the music.
+The IoW Festival is all about the music.
 Where other festivals have moved to more multi-dimensional entertainment, this one is straight up, straight down the line, music.
 Well with an emphasis on food and drink, and a little circus thrown in too.

 There’s the Main Stage, the Big Top, the 80s Electro Love tent, and then the Jack Rocks and Hard Rock Cafe stages.
 There’s also the Kashmir Lounge, one of the most interesting, which is run by the local Quay Arts Centre, and featured local talent.